Avoid Holiday Stress

-Here are some ways to begin to develop a sense of belongingness, brighten your mood and stave off those holiday blues:
+Here are some ways to avoid holiday stress and develop a sense of belongingness, brighten your mood, and stave off those holiday blues:

 1. Avoid social media.
 Take a break and unplug.
 The media is saturated with “happy” family gatherings celebrating together.

 2. Volunteer at a soup kitchen.
 Soup kitchens often need extra help during the holidays due to the increased number of people in need.

 3. Join others for a free hot meal.
 Local churches offer free holiday meals to those in need.